Faiyen: 2019-: Exile in France

-On 5 March 2021, Port who getting treatment for pancreatitis, diabetes, and peripheral neuropathy in Thailand was arrested by Royal Thai Police on lèse majesté in his hometown neighborhood Udom Suk, Bangkok.
+On 5 March 2021, Port who was getting treatment for pancreatitis, diabetes, and peripheral neuropathy in Thailand was arrested by Royal Thai Police on lèse majesté in his hometown neighborhood Udom Suk, Bangkok.

 Wat Wanlayangkoon, the founder of the band, died on 22 March 2022 while staying political exile in France.

 Musical style and development

 Why Not Grant Bail? is a lèse majesté theme, criticizes the law, highlights the discrimination in the right to bail.
 It names lèse majesté prisoners such as Da Torpedo, Somyot Prueksakasemsuk, Surachai Danwattananusorn, and Ampon Tangnoppakul, who were repeatedly denied bail.

-They has a song about traffic jams that were cause by a royal motorcade.
+They have a song about traffic jams that were cause by a royal motorcade.
 Some key words hint ideas that related to Thai monarchy.

 Their debut song is Uncle Somchai and Auntie Somjit.
 The song is about the old couple and their children.
 It is very risky song according to Jom, the lyrics were carefully reviewed by Arnon Nampa.
 Renowned republican activist, Ekapob "Tang Achiwa" Luara was charged for a speech about these two fictional characters.

-They has adopted music industry techniques of pop music genre to make it as catchy to understand by the mass the red shirts supporters.
+They have adopted music industry techniques of pop music genre to make it as catchy to understand by the mass the red shirts supporters.